nickyhajal/world-domination-summit/_content/foundation.md

 The WDS Foundation seeks to put the right resources in the hands of amazing people who are acting on the three core values of WDS—<i>community</i>, <i>adventure</i>, and <i>service</i>.

-We do this by providing what we call "Scholarships For Real Life."
-The goal of these scholarships is to empower individuals to pursue their dreams and impact their community.
+We do this by providing what we call <b>"Scholarships For Real Life."</b> The goal of these scholarships is to empower individuals to pursue their dreams and impact their community.

 Have a crazy project you want to bring to life?
 Want to take a trip around the earth and share what you learned with the world?
 Trying to build something that’s a bit out of your reach?
 Whatever it is, the WDS Foundation can help fund it.
 We look for inspiring projects that will improve your life *and* make the world a better place.